ro121/aws-openshift/README.md

 * Memory and CPU utilization have consistently remained above the 55-60% mark, indicating limited capacity for growth and scalability.
 * Pod utilization, while currently moderate, could quickly increase with future service expansion or scaling demands.
 * Current storage and PersistentVolumeClaims usage is low, but anticipated application growth, especially for database and logging services, is expected.
-* Due to resource constraints, replicas are maintained at a minimum level.
+* Due to resource constraints, replicas are maintained at a minimum level, limiting redundancy and increasing the risk of downtime.
-* There is currently no autoscaler implemented for services.
+* There is currently no autoscaler implemented for services, causing manual intervention and delayed response to demand spikes.
-* The UI service runs with only one replica because it is resource-intensive, and increasing replicas causes total resource consumption to exceed 96%.
+* The UI service runs with only one replica because it is resource-intensive.
+Observed impacts during resource usage spikes include degraded user experience, slower response times, and increased likelihood of service outages.
+Increasing replicas even slightly causes total resource consumption to exceed 96%, critically limiting overall cluster health.

 #### Upcoming Changes